All Collections

 Updated over a week ago

 We know that switching to a completely new agricultural system can be difficult.
-However, we really believe in the difference Conservation Agriculture can make for the climate, the environment, and farmers.
-With this series of articles on Conservation Agriculture, we aim to cover its basics and bust common myths and misconceptions one might have about it.
+However, we really believe in the difference Regenerative Agriculture can make for the climate, the environment, and farmers.
+With this series of articles on Regenerative Agriculture, we aim to cover its basics and bust common myths and misconceptions one might have about it.

-Instead of tilling and harrowing, Conservation Agriculture (CA) works to create the best possible conditions for terrestrial organisms.
+Instead of tilling and harrowing, Regenerative Agriculture works to create the best possible conditions for terrestrial organisms.
 Their activity can help ensure dead organic material (crop residues) is decomposed and incorporated into the soil.

 At the same time, the activity ensures that cavities and pores are created in the soil in order for the soil to become airy and porous and thus create room for oxygen and water.